 If you have worked in an environment where you have been exposed to loud levels of noise, you may be eligible to apply for funding towards your hearing aids from ACC.
-We are here to help get you started, and will be in regular contact throughout the application process, answering any questions you may have.
+We are a Registered ACC Supplier, and are here to help get you started.
+We will keep regular contact with you throughout the application process and answer any questions you may have.

 What help is available from ACC?

 If you are eligible, ACC will contribute towards the costs involved in purchasing, maintaining and repairing your hearing aids.
 They also cover the cost of your hearing aid batteries and deliver them to your home.
 ACC will provide funding for replacement hearing aids once every six years, if you need new ones.

 The first step is to book a hearing test at your local Bay Audiology clinic.
 After getting tested, if your audiologist finds you may be eligible for ACC funding, simply see your doctor, who will complete the claim form and send it to ACC on your behalf.
 ACC will ask you for information about your work and medical history and may also contact your previous employer(s).
 You will also need to have your hearing tested by an audiologist and have a consultation with an Ear, Nose and Throat (ENT) specialist.

 If your ACC claim is approved, Bay Audiology have fully-funded hearing aid options, regardless of the level of funding you receive.
 If your level of ACC funding doesn’t fully cover the cost of your preferred hearing solution, you can choose to pay the difference yourself.
 Your audiologist will help you understand which solution is right for you.

 How much funding is available to me and how is it determined?